 By David Arthur/Orange County Tribune

-Blake Snell (1-0) worked 5.1 innings for SD, yielding five hits and one earned run.
-He struck out six and walked two.
+As for Kershaw, he went five innings and was touched for just three hits and one earned run.
+He struck out five batters and walked three.

 Categories: Major League Baseball